FredHutch/Oncoscape/README.md

 Oncoscape is developed at the Fred Hutchinson Cancer Research Center under the auspices of the Solid Tumor Translational Research initiative.

 Oncoscape is as an SPA -- a single page web application -- using JavaScript in the browser and R (primarily) on the backend server.
 It is an R package, though the immediate web-facing http server, currently written in R, will likely change over time to a more traditional architecture.
-For more detailed information, please see [wiki](https://github.com/FredHutch/Oncoscape/wiki).
+For more detailed information, please read [wiki](https://github.com/FredHutch/Oncoscape/wiki).

 ## The Goal [<img src="https://github.com/FredHutch/Oncoscape/blob/newReadme/img/signature.png" width="40">](https://github.com/FredHutch/Oncoscape/wiki)